OrbitLabsDAO/buildingblock_admin/README.md

 git clone https://github.com/OrbitLabsDAO/adminjamstack.git
-put a sql file in the sql dir (or use the example one) rename _custom_ to \_custom and you can put your custom in here ie \_api.njk will override the standard API run
+put a sql file in the sql dir (or use the example one) rename _custom_ to \_custom and you can put your custom in here ie \_api.njk will override the standard API rename \_env to .env and set the vars run
 ./build.sh